-The digitalization of work is affecting jobs across all organizations regardless of industry.
-Nation and worldwide, there is widespread discussion, research and speculation about how automation, digitalization, and the disruption created by technological advances will impact jobs and the workforce.
+The digitalization of work is affecting jobs across all sectors of industry, stimulating a widespread discussion, both nationally and internationally.
 Speculation ranges widely – will rapid digitalization, automation, and artificial intelligence result in the end of work for most people, or simply change the types of skills most workers need?
+As technological advancement persists, there is a growing need for research to reveal how automation, artificial intelligence and digitalization will impact our workforce.
 The future growth and prosperity of our region requires that we quickly and inclusively prepare our region’s workforce for the changing nature of work.

 What is Valley Vision’s role?